RockefellerArchiveCenter/dm-transfer-workflow/troubleshooting.md

 #### Cannot determine file system type

-Check that you entered the correct format when prompted by the script (cdrom, cdrw, dvd, dvdrw).
+Solution: Check that you entered the correct format when prompted by the script (cdrom, cdrw, dvd, dvdrw).
 If this error continues to appear, try mounting the disk image to determine if the contents have been successfully copied.
 Sometimes a disk image can still be considered successful despite this error.

 #### Sector offset supplied is larger than disk image (maximum: 0)